yucho147/cv/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a data scientist at Brainpad Inc. My research was a particle physics phenomenology.
+I am a data scientist<!--  at Brainpad Inc -->.
+My research was a particle physics phenomenology.
 Of course, I am interested in data science and particle physics, but recently I also interest in the use of data in the space exploration industry.